Tushar-ml/decenteralized-file-system/README.md

 * Enable Metamask or prefered wallet extension in your browser.
 [Metamask Extension](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en)
 * Switch to Ropsten Test Network.
 * Ask for Test Ether from Faucets, if you don't have any.
 [Test Ether for Ropsten](https://faucet.egorfine.com/)
 * Open the above app and enjoy.
+(Don't Judge on UI, I am a Backend Guy :sweat_smile:)

 ## Features:
 * **Upload File:** You can upload the file, and press submit.
 After that Click on Add to Contract, to add it in blockchain.
 Some Gas Fees will be taken.